wp-plugins/leenkme/readme.txt

 Feel free to use the leenk.me [contact form](http://leenk.me/contact) and we will respond as soon as possible.

 == Changelog ==
+= 1.2.5 =
+* Added auto-hashtagging variables for categories and tags in the Tweet Format.

 = 1.2.4 =
 * Fixed bug causing "Pending Review" to "Publish" posts to be ignored by leenk.me.